shivrm/mathrs/README.md

    ```

 # Usage
  - Type in a math expression.
-You can use multiple lines.
- - Program will read input until a blank line is entered.
- - Errors in the math expression will be reported.
- - After evaluation, value of the expression will be displayed.
+ - The program will print out the value, or errors, if any
+ - Type 'q' to quit.

 # License
 [MIT](LICENSE.md)